Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 It seems like Spike is about to succumb to his own weapon but it is Bursun taking over his body

-Airiona turns on Spike and she succesully plants the virus in Spike this frees Bursun
+Airiona turns on Spike and she succesully plants the virus in Spike/Max this frees Max

-Bursun stops the wrath of Max with ease

-Jax is surprised as he goes to attack Bursun he desynergizes despite the fact that still has plenty of energy left.
+Jax is surprised as he goes to attack he desynergizes despite the fact that still has plenty of energy left.
 The CSD/Cyber.Beast which Jax took from Max earlier in the story returns to him.

-Bursun is angry at what Spike did it seems like he will save everyone but he instead decide to place everyone in the collective consciousness stating that humans cannot be trusted to be left to their own vices

-Burun realizes that his sister was right that Citizens and Cybervators can never coexist

-Bursun finds it funny that Cybervators are still slaves essentially slaves to a pedestal

-Bursun: ha ha ha Yaharia never freed them they are all still slaves serving the citizens

-Bursun: I know you're used to fighting people superior to you in strength but I don't think you fully understand the extent of my power/But you shouldn't underestimate my power

-Bursun absorbs the power from all of the Cyber.Beast that Spike was controlling

 Upon coming out of his Berserk state Torey teaches Max truth about some the history of the Xybrids.